-Denmark’s oldest crown dates from 1596 and was used by Christian IV.
-But the best-known is Christian V’s crown, which was produced in 1671 for Denmark’s second absolute monarch.
-It was used in succession by all the kings from Christian V to Christian VIII.
-The image of the crown is found at the top of both the Royal Danish coat of arms and the Danish state’s coat of arms.
+Denmark’s oldest existing crown dates from 1596 and was used by Christian IV.
+Denmark's crown is Christian V’s crown, which was produced in 1670-71 for Denmark’s second absolute monarch.
+The crown has been worn by the absolute monarchs from Christian V to Christian VIII during the anointments, and is still used when it is laid on the monarch’s coffin during “castrum doloris”.
+In graphic form, the crown is part of the Danish Royal Coat of Arms and the national coat of arms.

 The crown, which weighs more than two kilos, was created by the German goldsmith, Paul Kurtz, who worked in Copenhagen.
-The crown is made of gold and decorated with flat, table-cut stones and enamel pieces.
-Its rounded braces create a closed form inspired by the crown of the French king, Louis XIV, and symbolise the ruler’s absolute power.
-The crown’s braces meet at the top in a globe, or orb, which is a sign of power and dignity for monarchs.
-On top of the crown’s globe is a little cross, which in the symbolic language of the time showed that only the church stood above The Crown.
+The crown is made of gold and decorated with flat, table-cut stones.
+Its braces create a closed form inspired by the crown of the French king, Ludvig XIV, and symbolise the ruler’s absolute power, for which only God can hold the sovereign king accountable.
+The crown’s braces meet at the top in an orb.

-Castrum doloris, which in Latin means ¨pain’s bed¨ or ¨pain’s castle¨, is the name for the stage-like structure on which a prominent person’s coffin is placed before the actual burial.
-The custom, which goes back to papal burials in the 1300s, became a part of the royal burial ceremony in Denmark after introduction of the absolute monarchy in 1660.
+Castrum doloris, which in Latin means ¨pain’s bed¨ denotes the tradition in which a closed coffin is placed on a raised platform, a catafalque, and lies there for public viewing for some time.
+In Denmark, the custom, which goes back to papal burials in the 1300s, has been a part of the royal burial ceremony in Denmark since introduction of the absolute monarchy in 1660.
 In 1670, Frederik III was the first to lay in state in this manner; Frederik IX was the most recent in 1972.
 The castrum doloris is the only ceremony from the absolute monarchy that is still implemented in virtually unchanged form and the last ceremony in which the Danish crown jewels are still used, when they are laid on the coffin.
-During the regent’s castrum doloris, the three silver lions retrieved from Rosenborg Castle sit and watch over the coffin.
+During the monarch's castrum doloris, the three silver lions from Rosenborg Castle sit and watch over the coffin.